Tomicus piniperda

 buy button

-The CROSSTRAP® DRY COLLECTION CUP has the same capacity and measurements as the CROSSTRAP® WET COLLECTION CUP.
+The CROSSTRAP® DRY COLLECTION CUP (with slider) has the same capacity and measurements as the CROSSTRAP® WET COLLECTION CUP.
 It is provided with a stainless steel mesh at the bottom to drain away 100% of the rainwater and ease air circulation.

 CROSSTRAP WET COLLECTION CUP

-CROSSTRAP® WET COLLECTION CUP
+CROSSTRAP® WET COLLECTION CUP (with slider) 2 L

 buy button